Elections and Administration

 You will remain on the list of voters as long as you vote regularly and complete and return the annual municipal census.
 If you move to another city or town or state, you must re-register in your new community.
 You should also send a letter to the old Town’s clerk.
 Any and all registered voters must sign the letter to be deleted.

 Be aware that there are voter registration deadlines.
 You must register to vote at least twenty (20) days before any Town or State election, Annual Town Meeting, or the Presidential Primary.
 You must register to vote at least ten (10) days before any Special Town Meeting.

 Annual Municipal Census

-The Town Clerk conducts the annual census of Bolton's 1600+ households and publishes the results in a printed residents’ lists that is commonly known as the “Street List".
+The Town Clerk conducts the annual census of Bolton's 1600+ households and publishes the results in a printed residents list that is commonly known as the “Street List".
 The publication contains an alphabetical-numerical list of all residents seventeen and older.
 The Town Clerk also prepares a non-public list of persons age three and older for the School Department.
-The largest user of these street lists are the Emergency Services (fire, police and ambulance).
+The largest user of these street lists is the Emergency Services (fire, police and ambulance).

 Caucus, Nominations and Petition Papers

 A non-partisan town caucus is a meeting at which voters of the community of Bolton nominate candidates who will appear on the local election ballot.
 Candidates do not use party labels.
 Any voter of the town may attend caucus and vote.
 Twice the number of candidates to be elected to each office - those who receive the highest number of votes - will appear on the town election ballot designated as caucus nominee.
 Other candidates may run in the town election by filing nomination papers.